atnguyen1/AdventOfCode2022/README.md

 Day 2 and 3 up.
 Code is super messy.

 Day 4 more sets, abuse memory and look at intersections and differences

+Day 5 more Sets,

+Day 6 deques and sets